Talking (and

 Thus the first of my correspondents (who signs 'Gallio' and

-gives no address but Brighton) is puzzled by the apparent aptitude
+gives no address but Brighton) is puzzled by the apparent

 of the Romans in their best period for administration and govern-

 ment, and even, in a primitive fashion, for war.
-He admits that all
+He admits that

 this may be much exaggerated, and from what he has seen of the